 First, forcing a sale is going to come with a hefty price tag as you will need to retain a good probate lawyer for the duration of the process.
 In the event that you win the decision to sell, you may request that all of your legal fees be awarded to you.
 Of course, this means that the defending siblings would be forced to not only cover their defense and court costs but also your litigation costs as well.

 Second, if you are the executor of the estate, as the personal representative overseeing the execution of the will, you legally do not need permission from the other siblings to sell property in the estate.
 This doesn’t necessarily mean that you should.
 All family members who are inheritors of an estate will potentially have to pay taxes if the sale of the property or house falls under specific circumstances.
 It would be wise to seek the counsel of a tax expert regarding the sale of the estate, as well as having a conversation with all of the siblings and/or relatives that would be impacted by the sale of any part of the estate.
-This is why so many siblings opt for an inheritance advance instead of doing a buyout which can be costly and take a lot of time, when you could just receive an inheritance advance and get money right away.

 In many cases, the fact that a partition action has come into play is due to the unwillingness to have a conversation about the other sibling’s position and desires to sell.
 So before this action is taken, it is in your best interest to maintain open lines of communication regarding everyone’s desires for the property.